stryngs/scripts/README.md

 * qtip
   * Parse the database from qti and do something with it...

-## pyWhois
-* An interesting take on using whois type queries

 ## stopwatch.py
 * Useful time delta stopwatch style module for python.